gillespiej/ir2go/README.md

 BCTBOOT.EXE X:\Windows /S Y:
 ```

-5. Install the required files to the USB Drive
+5. Install the required files to the USB Drive.
+(This step can be skipped if the files are added to the WIM file)
 ```
 #Copy the shortcut to the all users desktop
 https://github.com/certau/ir2go/blob/master/WIM-Files/Start%20Setup%20of%20IR2Go.lnk --> X:\Users\Public\Desktop\Start Setup of IR2Go.lnk